persephone-tools/persephone/README.md

   and unigraphs as long as they're tokenized in this format, demarcated with spaces.

+If your data observes this format then you can load it via the `ReadyCorpus` class.
+If your data does not observe this format, you have two options:

+1. Do your own separate preprocessing to get the data in this format.
+If you're not a programmer this is probably the best option for you.
+If you have ELAN files, this probably means using `persephone/scripts/split_eaf.py`.
+2. Create a Python class that inherits from `persephone.corpus.Corpus` (as does `ReadyCorpus`) and does all your preprocessing.
+The API (and thus documentation) for this is work in progress, but the key point is that `<corpusobject>.train_prefixes`, `<corpusobject>.valid_prefixes`, and `<corpusobject>.test_prefixes` are lists of prefixes for the relevant subset of the data.
+For now, look at `ReadyCorpus` in `persephone/corpus.py` for an example.
+For an example on a full dataset, see at `persephone/datasets/na.py` (beware: here be dragons).

+#### Creating validation and test sets

+Currently `ReadyCorpus` splits the supplied data into three sets (training, validation and test) in a 95:5:5 ratio.
+The training set is what your model is exposed to during training.
+Validation is a held-out set that is used to gauge during training how well the model is performing.
+Testing is what is used to quantitatively assess model performance after training is complete.

+When you first load your corpus, `ReadyCorpus` randomly allocates files to each of these subsets.
+If you'd like to do change the prefixes of which utterances are in in each set, modify `yourcorpus/valid_prefixes.txt` and `yourcorpus/test_prefixes.txt`.
+The training set consists of all the available utterances in neither of these text files.

+### 4. Miscellaneous Considerations

 #### On choosing an appropriate label granularity

 Question: Suprasegmentals like tone, glottalizzation, nasalization, and length are all